Sabbir2809/Sabbir2809/README.md

   </tr>
 </table>

-<p>I'm a Web Developer.
-Besides these, I have enriched myself with various skills like Problem Solving & Web Development.
+<p>I'm a Jonior MERN Stack Developer.
+Besides these, I have enriched myself with various skills like problem-solving and web Development.
 I have successfully graduated from Daffodil International University with a degree in the Department of Computer Science and Engineering.
-I'm a master of JavaScript with the Front-End Library React.
+I'm a master of JavaScript(ES6), React.js, Node.js, Express.js, and MongoDB.
 I know everything needed to make a website function, efficiently.
-I have knowledge about Data structure & Algorithm, Discrete mathematics, Database, Networking, Data communication, and Different Programming languages like JavaScript, Java, C/C++.</p><br>
+I have knowledge of Data structure and algorithms and Different Programming languages like JavaScript, and C/C++.</p><br>

 <h2 align='center'>🛠️ knowledge About</h2>